YunoHost/doc/email_configure_client.md

 You can fetch and send emails using your YunoHost instance from desktop email clients such as Mozilla Thunderbird or on your smartphone with applications like K-9 Mail.

-Normally, configuring your mail client should be automatic, but if the autoconfiguration fails, you can do it manually following the instructions bellow.
+Modern mail clients should be able to configure themselves automatically.
+If autoconfiguration fails, you can do it manually following the instructions below.
+(If the autoconfiguration fails though, it should be understood as a bug in YunoHost, and we would be glad to read your feedback to try to reproduce the issue on our side!)

 ### Generic settings